British Army of the Rhine: Commanders-in-chief

-1945–1994
+Cold War (1945–1991)

 The second British Army of the Rhine was formed on 25 August 1945 from the British Liberation Army.
 Its original function was to control the corps districts which were running the military government of the British zone of Allied-occupied Germany.
-After the assumption of government by civilians, it became the command formation for the troops in Germany only, rather than being responsible for administration as well.
+After the assumption of government by civilians, it became the command formation for the troops in West Germany only, rather than being responsible for administration as well.

 As the potential threat of Soviet invasion across the North German Plain into West Germany increased, BAOR became more responsible for the defence of West Germany than its occupation.
-It became the primary formation controlling the British contribution to NATO after the formation of the alliance in 1949.
+It became the primary formation controlling the British contribution to NATO, after the formation of the alliance in 1949.
 Its primary combat formation was British I Corps.
-From 1952 the commander-in-chief of the BAOR was also the commander of NATO's Northern Army Group (NORTHAG) in the event of a general war with the Soviet Union and its Warsaw Pact allies.
-The BAOR was formerly armed with tactical nuclear weapons.
-In 1967, the force was reduced in strength to 53,000 soldiers, compared with 80,000 ten years earlier.
+From 1952, the Commander-in-Chief of the BAOR was also the commander of NATO's Northern Army Group (NORTHAG) in the event of a general war with the Soviet Union and its Warsaw Pact allies.
+The BAOR's 50 Missile Regiment Royal Artillery was formerly armed with tactical nuclear weapons, including the MGM-52 Lance surface-to-surface tactical nuclear missile.

+There were significant reductions in the force in 1955-58.
+British financial difficulties grew in the autumn of 1957, with gold and dollar reserves falling significantly further.
+As a result of continuing financial pressures, "Britain secured NATO's and [the] WEU's agreement to a second reduction in BAOR from 63,500 to 55,000 men (about 7 brigade groups) for FY1958/9."
+In 1967, the force was reduced in strength to 53,000 soldiers, compared with 80,000, ten years earlier.

+There were a series of exercises in BAOR in 1975 under the code name "Wide Horizon" to test the new small-division organisation as thoroughly as possible in command post and field training exercises.
+It culminated in a field exercise involving elements of two divisions.
+Following the exercises BAOR was reorganised from three to four divisions in January 1978.

 Post 1994

 With the end of the Cold War, the 1993 Options for Change defence cuts resulted in BAOR being reduced in size, and in 1994 it became British Forces Germany (BFG).
 This force, roughly 25,000 strong, was divided between Headquarters Allied Command Europe Rapid Reaction Corps, 1st Armoured Division, other combat support and combat service support forces, and administrative elements headed by United Kingdom Support Command (Germany).
-Garrisons which closed at this time included Soest (home of the 6th Armoured Brigade), Soltau (home of the 7th Armoured Brigade) and Minden (home of the 11th Armoured Brigade).
+Garrisons which closed at this time included Soest (home of the 6th Armoured Brigade), Soltau (home of the 7th Armoured Brigade), and Minden (home of the 11th Armoured Brigade).

-Following the 2010 Strategic Defence and Security Review, the permanent deployment of British Army units in Germany began to be phased out, with the last military base handed back to the German Bundeswehr in February 2020.
+Following the 2010 Strategic Defence and Security Review, the permanent deployment of British Army units in Germany was reduced.
+The last military base was handed to the German Bundeswehr in February 2020.